AzadMazad/clusSearch/README.md

 ## Parameters

 The parameter file is a plain text file specifying mandatory and optional parameters, which can be provided in any order.
+A parameters name **must be seperated from its value with a colon ':'**.
 It is formatted as follows:
 ```
 eigenstrat_fileset: path/to/fileset_prefix